-- Ore extraction method;

-- · Ore processing method;

-- Disposal of residue and tailings;

-- Processing of contaminated water;

-- Transport and storage of ore;

-- Location of access routes;

-- Energy sources for mining complex operations; - Location of infrastructure related to the mine and the operation of the mine, including the location of the final effluent discharge point;
+- Ore production technologies: open-pit extraction method; ore processing methods; waste rock and tailings disposal; contaminated water treatment; ore transportation, etc.; - Energy sources for the mine complex operations; - Location of infrastructure related to the mine and the operation of the mine, including the location of the final effluent discharge point; - Location and layout of the air strip, mine access roads and transmission line; - Transportation routes for processed ore and any other goods needed to operate the mine; and, - Worker accommodations and transportation.

-8.1 Use of natural water bodies for mine waste disposal
+8.1 Assessment of alternatives for mine waste disposal

 The proponent has identified the potential need to use natural water bodies frequented by fish for the disposal of mine waste, including tailings and waste rock, and for the management of process water.
-Before any fish frequented natural water bodies could be used for mine waste disposal the Metal Mining Effluent Regulations (MMER) would need to be amended to add the affected water bodies to Schedule 2 to designate them as Tailings Impoundment Areas (TIAs).
+Before any fish frequented natural water bodies could be used for mine waste disposal, the Metal Mining Effluent Regulations (MMER) would need to be amended to add the affected water bodies to Schedule 2 to designate them as Tailings Impoundment Areas (TIAs).
 This regulatory process will not be initiated until a detailed assessment of alternatives for mine waste disposal has been undertaken by the proponent.

 Should an MMER Schedule 2 amendment be required for the project, the proponent is strongly encouraged to include MMER requirements for an assessment of alternatives for mine waste disposal in the EIS.
-The proponent needs to undertake a robust and thorough assessment of mine waste disposal alternatives, which applies methodology that is provided in Environment Canada's Guidelines for the Assessment of Alternatives for Mine Waste Disposal (2011).
+The proponent needs to undertake a robust and thorough assessment of mine waste disposal alternatives, which applies methodology that is provided in Environment Canada's Guidelines for the Assessment of Alternatives for Mine Waste Disposal (2011)5.

-Pursuant to the MMER requirements, the assessment of alternatives for mine waste disposal should objectively consider all available options for mine waste disposal, including at least one that does not impact a natural water body frequented by fish.
-It should qualitatively and quantitatively assess the environmental, technical and socio-economic aspects of each alternative.
-Both the short term impacts of each alternative and the long term risks through the closure and post closure phases should be assessed.
+Pursuant to the MMER requirements, the assessment of alternatives for mine waste disposal will objectively consider all available options for mine waste disposal, including at least one that does not impact a natural water body frequented by fish.
+It will qualitatively and quantitatively assess the environmental, technical and socio-economic aspects of each alternative.
+Both the short term impacts of each alternative and the long term risks through the closure and post closure phases will be assessed.
 The assessment of alternatives for mine waste disposal needs to include all aspects of the project that may contribute to the predicted impacts associated with the proposed TIA.
-The economic component of the assessment should consider the full costs of each alternative throughout the mine life cycle, from construction through post-closure, including long term maintenance and monitoring requirements, as well as costs associated with the legislated requirement for a compensation plan to offset fish habitat loss.
+The economic component of the assessment will consider the full costs of each alternative throughout the mine life cycle, from construction through post-closure, including long term maintenance and monitoring requirements, as well as costs associated with the legislated requirement for a compensation plan to offset fish habitat loss.